-The HFCS poststratification weights are constructed following the poststratification cell adjustment method (Biemer and Christ, 2008) and using the Austrian microcensus data (2016 Q4) available during the field phase of the HFCS in Austria.
+The HFCS poststratification weights are constructed following the poststratification cell adjustment method (Biemer and Christ, 2008) and using the Austrian microcensus data (2021 Q4) available during the field phase of the HFCS in Austria.
 The procedure was as follows:

 - Step 1: Choose suitable predictors for including a household in the HFCS frame and cross-tabulating these variables to compute the poststratification cells.
 Different poststratification cells were defined depending on the registration status.
-For households registered at their main residence, the province, the tenure status of the main residence and household size serve as poststratification variables.
+For households registered at their main residence, the province, the tenure status of the main residence, household size and the age of the reference person serve as poststratification variables.
 No poststratification is performed for all other households, because, as described above, they are not included in the external dataset. - Step 2: Calculate the average propensity to be included in the sampling frame for each cell.

-HFCS frame population in the cell Microcensus frame population in the cell
+HFCS frame population in the cell

+Microcensus frame population in the cell